yargalot/training-day-html/slides/index.md

-# How to HTML
+# HTML

-Super happy funtime
+A quick overview